 [110] Mr Lavery submits that the dispersal decision has left the applicant without the right to certain social and economic benefits that he could avail of if he remained in Northern Ireland.
-He argues that the applicant's removal from the customs union directly impacted his enjoyment of this right under the relevant part of the GFA.
+He argues that the applicant's removal from the customs union directly impacted his enjoyment of this right under Strand Three of the GFA.